 If you’re interested in starting you own Personal Pension, you can do so here on our website.
-Click below to see what annual contributions into a Personal Pension will guarantee you in annuity retirement income.
+Click below to see what contributing to a Personal Pension will guarantee you in annuity retirement income.
 After just a few years in retirement, you’ll have recouped your initial investment, and the rest will be profit.
-A $5,000 contribution is necessary to start an account.
+A $100 contribution is necessary to start an account.

 Lauren is an actuary by training with expertise in retirement, finance, and risk.
 She writes about annuities to make them easier to understand and evaluate.
 Her goal is to help people create retirements with more time for living and less time thinking about money.

 The private pension (Personal Pension) provides a pension guarantee, which is a guarantee of steady retirement income backed by top-rated insurers.
 It's made up of annuities, which can be thought of as the opposite of life insurance.

 You can protect your retirement savings by starting a Personal Pension with as little as $5,000 (the just Get Started Approach).
 Or, you can design one using the Income Gap or Asset Allocation approaches.